adamjamesmason

 In an agency environment where there are hundreds of links to build each month, this can add up to a lot of pressure.
 This can lead to placing content on some sites that may look good but in reality, the website owner may have used that domain for “spammy” tactics in the past and is now just using it for link placements.
 It’s these sites that give your client no benefit from gaining a link whatsoever.
 Have too many of these links and you could end up with a manual penalty from Google.

-The good news is that with the Majestic SEO tool you can actually use their metrics to quickly find out if a site is “spammy” or not.
+The good news is that with the Majestic SEO tool you can use their metrics to quickly find out if a site is “spammy” or not.
 Using a combination of Citation Flow and Trust Flow, you can get an overall ratio that will allow you to quickly analyse whether a site if trustworthy or not.

 Finding the Trust Ratio of a site

-To get the Trust Flow you simply do the following calculation: Trust Flow / Citation Flow = Trust Ratio
+To get the Trust Flow, you simply do the following calculation: Trust Flow / Citation Flow = Trust Ratio.

 On the flip side of this, if a site has a high amount of Trust Flow and low Citation Flow this means that the links pointing to that site are from very trustworthy sources .i.e. a trustworthy site that you want a link from.